phil-bell/Paydirt-Counter/README.md

 Unzip with [7-Zip](http://www.7-zip.org/download.html) to desired location.
 Then run with `paydirtcounter.exe`.

-Wnen using the app, click `deposit` when you add paydirt to the machine.
+When using the app, click `deposit` when you add paydirt to the machine.
 App will alert you when to empty the machine.
 Click `empty` to zero the counter.

 ![alt tag](https://github.com/philhabell/Paydirt-Counter/blob/master/appExample.png)